|$935 – $2,195||Price Range||$895 – $1,495|

 In this section, we cover how Casper differs from Saatva and the reasons why some people may prefer Casper.

 Casper vs. Saatva when it comes to construction — quite a bit of difference.
 The Casper bed-in-a-box mattress has a comfortable, soft foam feel.
 In fact, it even made our list of the most comfortable mattresses on the market.

 While technically, the Casper bed uses both memory foam and open-cell proprietary foam, the bed has more of a neutral-foam feel.
 You really don’t feel much of the memory foam that sits just under the open-cell foam top layer.

 Still, the bed is very soft and comfortable.
 As such, we’ve found that the vast majority of people enjoy the feel of the Casper mattress.
 It doesn’t matter whether you love or hate memory foam; chances are, you’ll find the Casper mattress very accommodating.

-What’s also cool about the Casper mattress is that it uses a special Zoned Support layer that the company introduced in early 2018.
+What’s also cool about the Casper mattress is that it uses a special Zoned Support layer that the company introduced in early 2020.
 This layer is the same as the memory foam and is supposed to add pressure relief and support exactly where you need it.

 This Zoned Support layer is actually split into thirds.
 The top and bottom portions are slightly softer to provide more pressure relief, while the middle portion (under your lower back and trunk) is slightly firmer for more support.